Sajsi MC: Public image

 Recognized as an ally to the LGBT+ community in Serbia, she was announced as the "godmother" of the 2022 Belgrade Pride, which was also the host of that year's EuroPride event.

 In October 2022, she was also featured in an UN Women campaign against gender-based violence in Serbia.

 Personal life

-In 2017, she graduated from the Faculty of Political Sciences, University of Belgrade with a bachelor's degree in international relations.
+In 2017, she graduated from the Faculty of Political Sciences at the University of Belgrade with a bachelor's degree in international relations.
 In August 2021, Rašić married punk musician Marko Trmčić.
 On 25 January 2023, during the Music Awards Ceremony, she revealed her pregnancy.
-On March 12, Rašić gave birth to a daughter.
+On 12 March 2023, Rašić gave birth to a daughter.